Skip to content

 One Dialpad review says: “Don’t try to get a response from support anymore.
 You won’t get one.”

 Another says: “Most of their dev has skewed towards supporting enterprise clients so there’s very little support or feature add on the SMB side.”
+For example, to make sure Dialpad resolves your critical issues quickly, you’ll need to upgrade to the Enterprise plan since it’s the only one that offers priority routing.
+Otherwise, you’ll wait in a queue regardless of how urgent your support request is.

 It’s clear from these drawbacks that Dialpad is the wrong choice for small businesses and startups.
 Even if you’re a midsized business, you might want to think twice before signing the dotted line.